qpsolvers/qpbenchmark/README.md

 Check out the [full report](results/maros_meszaros.md) for definitions and details.

+## Limitations

+Here are some known areas of improvement for this benchmark:

+- Cold start only: we don't evaluate warm-start performance for now.
+- Dual feasibility: we don't check the dual multipliers that solvers compute internally, as the API for them is not yet unified.

 ## Running the benchmark

 To run the benchmark on your machine, you will first need to install [qpsolvers](https://github.com/stephane-caron/qpsolvers) along with the QP solvers you want to test.
 For instance, to install open source solvers: